KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 # What I Am Paying Attention to in 2024

-Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorgan Chase & Co.
+Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

 ## Key